partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Earb, where is Momo Unit 01?

-Earb: Since this is the land of memories, Momo-1 should be in the place you remember leaving it: "Kindergarten"-mon.
+Earb: Since this is the land of memories, Momo-1 should be in the place from your memories: "Kindergarten"-mon.
 Unfortunately, since Kindergarten was claimed by the Potato Bonbons as part of their territory, they may have made it into farmland-mon.

 Momo: Which way is Kindergarten?